Fires and how we keep Merseyside Safe

 contamination of the environment through the development of a highly qualified and

 well equipped Hazardous Material Response Team.
-They are located in an area with
+The Service

 will further develop partnerships within the chemical and environmental protection